England: Elliot Anderson leads race to be Declan Rice partner in midfield but Alex Scott and Adam Wharton have chance to impress

 The heat maps reveal that, of the four options, it's Henderson and Wharton who are naturally the most deep-lying of Tuchel's midfield options - Wharton, in fact, is probably the most natural No 6 of all, and rarely ventures deep into the opponent's half.

-Scott is clearly the most dynamic, and is happy to roam all over the pitch but for sure, he will be asked to be much more disciplined defensively if he gets to make his debut in an England shirt.
+Scott is clearly the most dynamic, and is happy to roam all over the pitch, but he will be asked to be much more disciplined defensively if he gets to make his debut in an England shirt.
 Anderson gravitates more to the left flank - which may be an issue for England going forward, as that is also the preference of Rice.

 Henderson is currently beating his rivals when it comes to blocks, and he ranks highly with both long balls and forward passes - something Tuchel has said is a priority for all of his players, to avoid the tempo from dropping in international matches.